Getting started

 - Income Increase Rate — the annual rate applied to income each year (e.g. 3%).
 The long-term average is approximately 3–4% per year.

 Both rates compound annually.
 For example, at 3% inflation, $5,000/month in expenses becomes $5,150/month in year 2, $5,305 in year 3 and so on.
-You can override income or expenses for specific years later in the Retirement & Overrides tab.
+You can adjust income or expenses for specific years later in the Retirement & Adjustments tab.

 Portfolios

-- Non-Retirement — taxable brokerage accounts.
-Drawn from first when you have a regular cash-flow deficit.
+- Non-Retirement — drawn from first for regular cash-flow deficits.

-- Retirement — tax-advantaged accounts (401k, IRA, etc.).
-Drawn from second when non-retirement funds are insufficient.
+- Retirement — drawn from second when non-retirement funds are insufficient.

-- College Savings — education-earmarked accounts (529 plans, etc.).
-Drawn from first to cover education expenses specifically.
+- College Savings — drawn from first to cover education expenses specifically.

 Primary home